xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 Instantiate it into your organisation and update the project details in `package.json` and the copyright owner.

+- click the **Use this template** button
+- select the owner or the organisation
+- enter the repository name, preferably suffixed with `-xpack`
+- enter the description `A source/binary xPack with ...`
+- select Public
+- enable **Include all branches** (very important!)
+- click **Create repositories from template**

 ### Create the GitHub project manually

 The following steps apply to GitHub.
 Adjust them for other Git hosting sites.